 There are 24 unique types in Attitudinal Psyche.
 Furthermore, each type is part of a grouping of types that share a similar disposition and attitude.
-These are called the sextas and contain 4 types each.
+All types within the same grouping use the same methods to look at particular aspects of life.
+We call these the method dichotomies which are orientations towards either results or process.
+These groups are called the sextas and contain 4 types each.
 Click on the type or sexta below to learn more.

 Evolution Cycle: Experiencing chaos.
 Seeking the unknown and trying to understand what is happening through emotions, raw sensations, and comfort (or discomfort).

 Role: Beginning lifecycles.
 Starting anew.
 Uncovering secrets, taboo, the hidden and bringing them to light through playful banter and discussion.
 Prefer comfort in the immediate environment, discomfort in the outside environment.
 Separating work and pleasure.
 Hands-on discovery of the new and interesting.

 Cultural Significance: Enas are often found on the outskirts of any culture either through isolation, escaping or becoming anti-authoritarian.
 These types usually dedicate their lives to exploring, constantly reinventing themselves, or anxiously awaiting the next big high they can attain.
 There are no limitations that these types will accept for themselves as all things are potential shifts towards a more interesting present moment.
 This sexta is integral to humanity because they are the first groups of people to actively hoist themselves into new ideas, pleasures, adventures, experiments, and explorations.

 Evolution Cycle: Organizing chaos.
 Engaging in endeavors that fulfill needs by promoting organization and clear-headedness.